Loac/obsidian-fight-note/README.md

 ![Full notation](https://i.imgur.com/PFgbQ82.png)

+#### Short notation

-You don't have to specify anything except the notation.
+In the short variant, you do not need to specify anything except the notation input.

 ~~~markdown
 ```fight